Setting up the Peak Can Bus native extension (Classic/FD)

-The article will help you to configure and set-up the PCAN adapters native extension.
+The article will help you to configure and set-up the PCAN adapters (Classic/FD) native extension.

 The Peak CAN-Bus adapter uses a native extension, meaning that it instantiates a native executables to open and read data from the devices.
 Find more about native extensions in the manual.

-This native extension contains a source library from Peak and comes with pre-compiled native executables.
+This native extension contains a source library from Peak and comes with pre-compiled native executables for both Classic CAN and FD.

 Re-compiling the native extension